Tcsekhar74/SimplePowerShellEtherMiningRigMonitor/README.md

 # SimplePowerShellEtherMiningRigMonitor
 Simple PowerShell Ether Mining Rig Monitor - uses PowerShell, SQL Express and Grafana

+I have never worked on PowerShell.
+This is my first time writing PS script.
+If there are better ways of doing something, please share.

 Here is a very simple Ether Mining Rig Monitoring and Reporting application.
 Wrote everything in less than a day and does everything I needed for my rig.
 I thought this might help someone looking for a very simple application to automatically restart "stuck mining nodes" and report on

 Energy usage